 With all that new tech does come a shift in the GoPro price, with the new model launching for £100 / $200 more than the previous version now sits at.
 However, if you're shopping in the UK you can save that £100 by picking up GoPro's own launch bundle which offers up a year of the GoPro subscription (unlimited cloud storage, savings on accessories, and warranty replacement) with the new camera for far less than the action cam by itself.

-The second newest member of the GoPro family is more about internal improvements over radical redesigns.
+This older GoPro was more about internal improvements over radical redesigns.
 But make no mistake, the GoPro Hero 8 Black is still one of the best action cameras GoPro has ever made.

 Image Stabilization 2.0 combats the most chaotic of scenes you can throw at it and there's a better microphone on the device now too.
 The water resistance is a solid 10m and the shock resistance rating of the Gorilla Glass lens cover has been doubled - especially handy if you're likely to make a mess of a landing or take a bit of a beating from the great outdoors.

-So, it's still a fantastic action camera for 2020, and now with the latest GoPro Hero 8 taking its top spot, it's ever so slightly cheaper.
+So, it's still a fantastic action camera for 2022, and now with two generations ahead of it there's plenty of room for discounts.
 You can currently pick it up for around $100 / £100 cheaper than the Hero 9 Black.
 A very tempting pick if you're not too bothered about the latest features.

 If you want to film your latest adventures in full 360-degree vision then the new GoPro Max is the action camera you've been looking for.
 Its launch price is much cheaper than the older GoPro Fusion was on day one too.